 The women’s barracks were located across the street from the building that you are in now.
 After the war ended and the barracks were leveled, an A&W drive-in was built here, complete with roller skating servers.
 Rumor has it that one of those servers was actress and Playboy centerfold Sharon Tate.
 The A&W eventually gave way to a Chinese restaurant or two, but now it is our turn to add to the history of this great location.
 We are proud of the history of this area and we celebrate the men and women who lived and worked here.
 Please browse through our dining room and hallway to see our historical photos.

 Our handcrafted ales were born out of Aaron’s passion for the fine microbrews of the Northwest.
 Having been an aficionado (or at least a consumer) of all beer styles since his college days, Aaron continued to hone his taste buds on a world tour, sampling beers in twenty of the twenty-one countries he visited (Vatican City has no beer).
 After brewing beer at home and visiting and training at brewpubs throughout the Northwest, the result of his efforts can be tasted here today.
 Aaron crafted the original Atomic Ale recipes and started as the founding brewer; however, he soon realized that managing two restaurants, brewing, and caring for his two daughters was a bit overwhelming; so he decided to enlist and train a dedicated brewer.
-Over the years, our eclectic group of brewers past and present (an auditor, an engineer, a chemist, a hippie, and a former cook & current beer enthusiast) have created new beers and added their unique talents to the brewing tapestry at Atomic Ale.
+Over the years, our eclectic group of brewers and beer enthusiasts past and present (an auditor, an engineer, a chemist, a chef, and an environmental scientist) have created new beers and added their unique talents to the brewing tapestry at Atomic Ale.
 We invite you to sample our beers as well as tour the brewhaus.
 Ask your server if a brewer is available for a tour.

 We believe that dining should be a social experience; therefore, in place of televisions, table games are available.
 Just ask your server for a selection or help yourself.